 Side Gig #2: Be An ECommerce Pro (without inventory)

-You can sell just about anything online without needing to stock an inventory or going to the post office.
+This is not your average side hustle; you can sell just about anything online without needing to stock an inventory or going to the post office.

 Better yet, you don’t need to go to garage sales and flea markets to scout stuff…”cough…ebay…cough”.